 As a hatha yoga teacher, I plan to provide support and trained guidance, safe and nurturing spaces where you can explore and experience a refreshed sense of your own body, mind and spirit.
-Amazing shifts can start to happen through a regular yoga practice:
+Amazing shifts can start to happen through a regular yoga & meditation practice:

 - Breathing becomes an incredible tool for self awareness

 - Our minds become stronger and more focused

 - Feelings settle, our hearts open & we find so much joy when we experience the sense of wholeness that our practice can bring.
 We feel more alive and happier – more vibrant.